MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 * Beam elements modelled with an offset to the plane of shell elements to represent longitudinal beam sections.
 * Beam elements linked to shell elements at two corresponding locations using constraint equations - `OpenSeesPy`'s **rigidLink** command

+Figure 4 shows the details of the shell beam hybrid model.

+..  figure:: ../../_images/shell_link_idealization.PNG
+    :align: center
+    :scale: 75 %

+    Figure 4: Shell beam hybrid model idealization

-This model has advantageous in modelling slabs - shell elements are well-suited to represent two-dimensional slab behaviour.
+This model has advantageous in modelling slabs using shell elements which are well-suited to represent two-dimensional slab behaviour.

 To create this model, have :func:`~ospgrillage.osp_grillage.OspGrillage.create_grillage` keyword for ``model_type`` set to **shell**.